Services & Policy

 Near the Library (Garden Level)

-Refreshments from a drinks, and snack machine are available.
+Refreshments from a drinks and a snack machine are available.
 External visitors requiring a meal at mid-day will need to exit the building to enjoy the restaurant facilities near the Court.

 Toilets, including a facility for wheelchair users.